lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Accuracy breakdown tiles moved to bordered cards with fuller width progress bars for better legibility on large screens.
 Reuse the `border-neutral-700 bg-black/30` surface for any additional accuracy tiles to keep the visual hierarchy intact.
   - The synced compete leaderboard and chat now render in a responsive two-column layout (`lg:grid-cols-[minmax(0,3fr)_minmax(320px,2fr)]`) so the chat column maintains a stable width on desktop while stacking vertically on smaller viewports.

+### Final Results Layout Refresh (2025-10-31)

+- **Components**: `src/pages/FinalResultsPage.tsx`, `src/components/scoreboard/FinalScoreboard.tsx`
+  - Mobile accuracy tiles drop their dark card backgrounds (`bg-transparent` + borderless) so progress bars sit directly on the primary surface while desktop keeps the bordered cards via responsive classes.
+  - Session stats now render as a 2×2 grid at the base breakpoint; hint metrics always use white text so penalties remain legible on all themes.
+  - Final leaderboard and chat live inside matching `bg-[#333333]` cards, and the leaderboard title mirrors the `FINAL SCORE` typography (uppercase, 2xl/3xl).
+  - Increased the desktop max width to `max-w-6xl` and widened the leaderboard/chat grid (`lg:grid-cols-[minmax(0,3.5fr)_minmax(320px,1.5fr)]`) so all table columns stay visible without horizontal scrolling on large screens.

 ### Compete Lobby Host Kick Control (2025-10-30)

 - **Component**: `src/pages/Room.tsx`